HL7/davinci-ecdx/input/pagecontent/signatures.md

 |Combination of above  (e.g., FHIR Search Bundle, FHIR Documents, and/or binary files referenced by DocumentReference)|Combination of Above|
 {:.grid}

-\* A *signed [FHIR Document]* is sent for task based requests and attachments transactions when the artifact would otherwise, if unsigned, be individual FHIR resources.
+\* A *signed [FHIR Document]* is sent for task-based requests and attachments transactions when the artifact would otherwise, if unsigned, be individual FHIR resources.

 The details for how to indicate the signature requirement and how to respond with signed transactions are documented in the corresponding sections on signatures for [FHIR RESTful queries](direct-query.html#signatures), [Task based requests](task-based-approach.html#signatures) and [Sending](sending-attachments.html#signatures) and [Requesting](requesting-attachments.html#signatures).